BerkeleyLearnVerify/Scenic/docs/tutorials/composition.rst

 If the ``ParkedCarPullingAheadOf`` scenario is defined to end shortly after the parked car finishes entering the lane, the interrupt handler will complete and Scenic will resume executing ``FollowingScenario`` on line 3 (unless the ``ego`` is still within 10 m of the lead car).

 Suppose that we want the lead car to behave differently while the parked car scenario is running; for example, perhaps the behavior for the lead car defined in ``FollowingScenario`` does not handle a parked car suddenly pulling in.
-To enable changing the ``behavior`` or other properties of an object in a sub-scenario, Scenic provides the ``override`` statement, which we can use as follows:
+To enable changing the ``behavior`` or other properties of an object in a sub-scenario, Scenic provides the :sampref:`override` statement, which we can use as follows:

 .. code-block:: scenic